linuxmint/doc-translation-guide/docs/verify.rst

     :width: 500px
     :align: center

-This tool won't highlight translation mistakes you might make (grammar, spelling etc..), but it will ensure your translations are properly structured and won't affect the software you're translating.
-Among other things, this tool checks that special meaningful characters are preserved, that variables are still there etc..
+This tool won't highlight translation mistakes you might make (grammar, spelling, etc.), but it will ensure your translations are properly structured and won't affect the software you're translating.
+Among other things, this tool checks that special meaningful characters are preserved, that variables are still there, etc.

 .. note::
 	This tool can scan multiple PO files and recurse through sub-directories.
 It is used by the Linux Mint team to check all translations.